Pension Bible

 Key points for SIPP holders:

-- •Compare total costs (platform fee + fund OCF) for your pot size — the cheapest provider changes depending on how much you have.
+• Compare total costs (platform fee + fund OCF) for your pot size — the lower-cost provider can change depending on how much you have.

-- •Check old pensions for guaranteed annuity rates before transferring — these can be worth tens of thousands and are lost permanently.
+• Check old pensions for guaranteed annuity rates before transferring — these can be valuable and are usually lost permanently on transfer.

 FAQ